OPENDAP/hyrax-docker/README.md

 ### docker run

-We can use volume mounts on the command line of the `docker run` command to cllect the server logs on the local file system.
+We can use volume mounts on the command line of the `docker run` command to collect the server logs on the local file system.

 #### Example - Run Hyrax & collect logs.
 ```